 Life & The Cost of Living in Havana

 Students reside in the municipality of the Plaza of the Revolution — in the leafy, tree-lined streets of the Vedado neighborhood — and take classes at two prestigious educational and cultural institutions.
 The program's host institution, Casa de las Américas, is just steps away from the famous Malecón promenade, the Cuban Ministry of Foreign Relations, and the Institute for International Relations.
 The University of Havana is located in the heart of the city, between 23rd Avenue and the Plaza of the Revolution.
-Vedado’s 23rd Avenue is home to Havana’ most important cinemas, which host the Festival of New Latin America Cinema each December and show a wide variety of films from across the world each week.
-Vedado’s second important thoroughfare, Linea, is home to Cuba’s theater district.
+Vedado’s 23rd Avenue is home to Havana’s most important cinemas, which host the Festival of New Latin American Cinema each December and show a wide variety of films from across the world each week.
+Vedado’s second important thoroughfare, Línea, is home to Cuba’s theater district.

 This area of Vedado is also home to important institutions like the Cuban Institute of Radio and Television, the Cuban Film Institute, the Ministry of Labor and Social Security, the Ministry of Health, the Ministry of Sugar, the Association of Young Artists “Hermanos Saíz,” the Cuban Chamber of Commerce, the Union of Artists and Writers of Cuba (UNEAC), and many other important national institutions.